How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-Add Recent Posts To Your Blog Sidebar
+Add A Recent Posts Widget

 Click on the Recent Posts title bar to display the configuration settings …